Gossip: In early modern England

-In Early Modern England the word "gossip" referred to companions in childbirth, not limited to the midwife.
+In early modern England, the word "gossip" referred to companions in childbirth, not limited to the midwife.
 It also became a term for women-friends generally, with no necessary derogatory connotations.
 (OED n. definition 2. a.
 "A familiar acquaintance, friend, chum", supported by references from 1361 to 1873).
-It commonly referred to an informal local sorority or social group, who could enforce socially acceptable behaviour through private censure or through public rituals, such as "rough music", the cucking stool and the skimmington ride.
+It commonly referred to an informal local sorority or social group, who could enforce socially acceptable behavior through private censure or through public rituals, such as "rough music", the cucking stool and the skimmington ride.

+Silvia Federici notes that, in the sixteenth century, satirical literature and mystery plays that mocked women and expressed misogynous sentiments gave way to what could be described as a "war on women".

-In Thomas Harman’s Caveat for Common Cursitors 1566 a ‘walking mort’ relates how she was forced to agree to meet a man in his barn, but informed his wife.
-The wife arrived with her “five furious, sturdy, muffled gossips” who catch the errant husband with “his hosen [trousers] about his legs” and give him a sound beating.
-The story clearly functions as a morality tale in which the gossips uphold the social order.
+In Thomas Harman's 1566 Caveat for Common Cursitors, a 'walking mort' relates how she was forced to agree to meet a man in his barn but informed his wife.
+The wife arrived with her "five furious, sturdy, muffled gossips," who caught the errant husband with "his hosen [trousers] about his legs" and gave him a sound beating.
+The story functions as a morality tale in which the gossips uphold the social order.

-In Sir Herbert Maxwell Bart's The Chevalier of the Splendid Crest [1900] at the end of chapter three the king is noted as referring to his loyal knight "Sir Thomas de Roos" in kindly terms as "my old gossip".
-Whilst a historical novel of that time the reference implies a continued use of the term "Gossip" as childhood friend as late as 1900.
+Sir Herbert Maxwell Bart, in The Chevalier of the Splendid Crest [1900] at the end of chapter three portrays the king as referring to his loyal knight "Sir Thomas de Roos" in kindly terms as "my old gossip".
+Whilst a historical novel of that time the reference implies a continued use of the term "Gossip" as a childhood friend as late as 1900.